Our Essential Services

 Our team of experts is ready to help you find a home abroad, move your household goods, and settle into your new country.Start here

 Your Guide on Jobs and Finding Work in Australia

-When comparing Australia’s job market to other Organization for Economic Cooperation and Development (OECD) countries, they are somewhat in the middle when it comes to their unemployment rate.
-December 2018 ended with a 5% unemployment rate—higher than the US (3.9%), UK (4%), and New Zealand (3.3%) but also lower than Canada (5.6%) and France (9.1%).
+When comparing Australia’s unemployment rate to other Organization for Economic Cooperation and Development (OECD) countries, they are somewhat in the middle.
+For the past few years, they have averaged around 5%, which is higher than the US and UK (both around 4%), but lower than Canada and France (6-9%).

 If you are a non-resident wondering how to find a job in Australia, you will first require the appropriate work permit (unless you are from New Zealand).
-Along with this, this section covers working days; average salary at 1,605 AUD (1,087 USD) per week for a full-time worker; working as a self-employed person (which requires sufficient funds and a strong business plan); and Australia’s many social security benefits, payments which are administered by Centrelink, a branch of the Department of Human Services.
+We will go over the steps for this, as well as other pertinent information such as the average working days in the country, average weekly salary for a full-time worker(1,605 AUD/1,087 USD), how to work as a self-employed person (sufficient funds and a strong business plan), and the many social security benefits.

 How to Get a Job in Australia as a Foreigner

 If you are wondering how to get a job in Australia as a foreigner, there are many things you will have to take into consideration.
 For example, you must first ensure that you meet the requirements for working in Australia legally.

 Unless you are a citizen of New Zealand, working in Australia as a foreigner will most likely require a visa.
 Australia has several different visa types for all kinds of workers, including highly-skilled workers, specialized workers, entrepreneurs, and business owners.
 Each visa has its own set of unique requirements which are outlined on Australia’s Home Affairs website.
 Most likely, your job will need to be on the skilled occupation list for you to be issued a work permit.